Hamzahsm/hello-world/README.md

 My first project using github

 My name is hamzah saiful
-i'm trying to be a Front-end Developer and learn form open source.
+i'm trying to be a Front-end Developer and learn from open source.